Big-Fig/Fediverse.app/README.md

 * create Firebase Project for your App ID,
 * generate [Firebase config and integrate in app](#Firebase)
 * generate FCM server key
-* setup own Push Relay Server(link to repo **coming soon**) instance and put your FCM server key
+* setup own [PushRelayFCM](https://github.com/Big-Fig/toot-relay-fcm) server instance and put your FCM server key

-App ID and FCM server key(so and Push Relay Server instance) are connected.
+App ID and FCM server key(so and PushRelayFCM instance) are connected.
-It is not possible to use one Push Relay Server instance with several App IDs and vice versa
+It is not possible to use one PushRelayFCM instance with several App IDs and vice versa

 On/Off via .env.
 [Firebase Core integration](#Firebase) required